shedtronic/soundportfolio/content/projects/project2/index.md

 +++
-title = "Oscillations of the Ether: Arduino Mozzi Explorations" date = 2024-12-15 description = "Delving into sound synthesis using the Arduino platform and the Mozzi library to create ethereal audio experiences." draft = false
+title = "Oscillating Patches: Arduino Mozzi Explorations" date = 2024-12-15 description = "Delving into sound synthesis using the Arduino platform and the Mozzi library to create ethereal audio experiences." draft = false